 - Template instructions leftovers – make sure to delete all of these.

-Allocate time ahead to do the final housekeeping of the application documents.
+Make sure to allocate enough time to perform final housekeeping of the application documents.
 Do not leave this to the last minute.
+This will assist in amending important parts of the application, ensuring it is professional and ready to go.

 Good luck with your application!